Intel FPGA Design with Nios II

 The scope of the course includes an appreciation of the hardware platform, hardware-software partitioning, hardware acceleration as well as software development and debugging.
 These concepts are reinforced by numerous and varied practical exercises, using the latest tools and technology, on actual hardware platforms.

-Altera NIOS II SoPC is developed and maintained for Doulos by specialist partner ALSE based on source material from Altera.
+Intel FPGA Design with Nios II is developed and maintained for Doulos by specialist partner ALSE based on source material from Intel.

-Who should attend?Design engineers who wish to learn how to use Altera technology for Systems on Chip.
+Who should attend?Design engineers who wish to learn how to use Intel technology for Systems on Chip.

 What will you learn?